China seeks to boost private investment in quest to maintain strong growth

 NDRC will also focus on keeping prices stable this year, after producer prices rose to a more than five-year high in January, while China will deepen price reforms, Ning Jizhe, vice chairman at the agency, said on Monday.

-China "has many favorable conditions to meet (its inflation) target" this year, said Ning.
+China "has many favourable conditions to meet (its inflation) target" this year, said Ning.

 Premier Li said on Sunday that China will target an increase in the consumer price index (CPI) of around 3 percent this year, after prices rose 2 percent last year.